Rome: Colosseum stage to give visitors a gladiator's view | DW | 02.05.2021

 Plans for a new stage at the Colosseum have been unveiled in Italy.
-The flexible, wooden slat design will give the public a view not seen for hundreds of years.
+The flexible, wooden slat design will give the public a view of the Roman monument not seen for hundreds of years.

 The Colosseum in Rome will be getting a new arena floor, allowing visitors to see the nearly 2,000-year-old structure from the point of view of the gladiators who once fought there.